CHANDRAKANTHGONUGUNTLA/CryptoKoiN_cryptocurrency/README.md

   - View a complete history of cryptocurrency transactions.
 - **Profile Management**:
   - View and manage personal account details.
+- **Rewards Program**:
+  - Incentivizes users to engage more with the platform through rewards.
+  - Features include:
+    - **Referral Program**: Earn rewards for inviting new users to join the platform.
+    - **New Cryptocurrency Launch Rewards**: Exclusive bonuses for participating in the launch of new cryptocurrencies.
+  - Encourages user participation and enhances platform loyalty.

 ### Admin Interface:
 - **Dashboard**: